 How Much Does It Cost To Recharge a Fire Extinguisher?

 Usually, the cost of recharging a fire extinguisher ranges from $15 to $20.
 This cost is contingent upon:

 - The original cost of the extinguisher

 You can recharge a fire extinguisher yourself, or you can contact your local fire department and have them recharge it for you.
 Recharging is generally more budget-friendly than buying a new fire extinguisher altogether, so it’s a good option to have on the side.

 A rule of thumb would be to recharge the fire extinguisher immediately after every use.
 A fire extinguisher is ‘used’ when discharged to suppress a fire or released on accident.

-You can perform a fire extinguisher inspection every month by checking the pressure gauge.
-The pressure gauge tells you if the unit is
+The pressure gauge tells you if the unit is:

 - Within operational zone

 If the needle on the pressure gauge is within the operational or the green-colored zone, the fire extinguisher is fully charged.